top of page

 Welcome to my website!

 I obtained my Ph.D. in Public Governance at Tilburg School of Economics and Management (TiSEM), Tilburg University on March 18, 2021.
-I am now doing a post-doc in the Department of Public Governance at Tilburg University, working on the economic analysis of social impact bonds.
+My research lies in Institutional Economics, Public Governance, Experimental Economics, and Innovation and Entrepreneurship.

 Blackboard